JohnSnowLabs/langtest/docs/pages/tests/test.md

 ## Legal Tests

+The primary goal of the Legal benchmark Test is to assess a model's capacity to reason about the strength of support provided by a given case summary.
+This evaluation aims to gauge the model's proficiency in legal reasoning and comprehension.

 {:.table-model-big}
 | Test Category                    | Test Name                                                                                                       | Suppoted Tasks                                                                      |
 | -------------------------------- |
 | [Legal](Legal)                   | [legal-support](legal#legal-support)                                                                            | `question-answering`                                                                       |

 ## Clinical Test

+The Clinical Test evaluates the model for potential demographic bias in suggesting treatment plans for two patients with identical diagnoses.
+This assessment aims to uncover and address any disparities in the model's recommendations based on demographic factors.

 {:.table-model-big}
 | Test Category                    | Test Name                                                                                                       | Suppoted Tasks                                                                      |